boozallen/sdp-libraries/libraries/anchore/README.md

 ---

-Results for this library are directly displayed in tabular form in the output of the scan_container_image() step, and also stored in parsable/raw form in your job's workspace as anchore_vulnerabilities.json and anchore_policy_evaluations.json for the vulnerability scan and policy evaluation result, respectively.
+Results for this library are directly displayed in tabular form in the output of the `scan_container_image()` step, and also stored in parsable/raw form in your job's workspace as `anchore_vulnerabilities.json` and `anchore_policy_evaluations.json` for the vulnerability scan and policy evaluation result, respectively.

-## External Dependencies
+## Dependencies

 ---